kbaseapps/kb_unicycler/README.md

-# kb_SPAdes
+# kb_unicycler
 ---

-Wrapper for the SPAdes assembler.
+Wrapper for the Unicycler assembler, forked from kb_SPAdes.